-OPENTELEMETRY_COLLECTOR_HOSTNAMEmust be provided with the location of the OpenTelemetry Collector/Agent or centralized collector (depending on which one is used).
+COLLECTOR_HOSTNAMEmust be provided with the location of the OpenTelemetry Collector/Agent (recommended for production) or Sumo Logic HTTP Traces source.
 Refer to the following setup instructions if you don't have yet collector installed:

 SERVICE_NAMEneeds to be replaced with the name used for the identification of the service.

 APPLICATION_NAME needs to be replaced with the name used for the identification of the application.

 The following environment variables need to be made accessible by JVM:

 Option 2 - changing the java command line